 A little background

 Wirksworth is the oldest recorded town in the Peak District, with its charter dating from 835 in the reign of King Wiglaf of Mercia, when the Peak District was a province of that kingdom.
 Wirksworth has a wonderful history and owed its prosperity to the lead industry.
 Many of the fine old buildings in the town date from the late Elizabethan, Stuart and Georgian periods.
 The town is lovely to explore on foot around its quiet paths and byways, such as Greenhill and the Dale.
-The town has several well-known tourist attractions in and near it, notably Cromford Mills, the Steeple Grange Railway, the High Peak Trail and Carsington Water.
+The town has several well-known tourist attractions: notably the Ecclesbourne Valley Railway, the National Stone Centre, the Steeple Grange Railway, the High Peak Trail and Carsington Water.